 This classic toad in the hole makes a perfect mid-week winter warmer or alternative to your Sunday roast dinner – it will quickly become a family staple!
 Serve this delicious British classic up with fluffy mashed potatoes and a good red onion gravy for a traditional meal.
 If you’re feeling particularly good then you could add some veggies too like carrots, broccoli and green beans.
 This recipe serves up to 4 people and will take around 1hrs and 5 mins to prepare and cook.
 The trick when it comes to cooking this British classic is not to open the oven whilst its cooking so you get perfect, crisp Yorkshire pudding and the sausages are cooked all the way through too.
-The only accompaniment you could possibly want for your classic toad in the hole, it has to be gravy.
-Our favourite is a classic red onion gravy, with sweet and salty flavours it makes your toad in the hole even more tasty!

 - 30g (1oz) dripping or lard

 - 454-500g packet good-quality pork and herb sausages

 - 125g (4oz) plain flour

 - 1tsp cornflour, mixed with a little water

 - Set the oven to fairly hot gas mark 6 or 200°C.

 - Place the dripping or lard in a smallish metal tin and place in the oven for 3-4 mins, or until melted.
 Add the sausages to the pan and turn to coat in the melted fat.

 - Bake, towards the top of the oven for 15-20 mins or until the sausages are an even golden colour.